MiklosDennis/R3-SoftwareTask1-DennisMiklos/README.md

 To validate 7-segment display results press code and then press serial monitor.
 The serial monitor will display the mapped potentiometer values.

-The circuit and software procudres are the follwoing:
+The circuit and software procedures are the follwoing:
 1. Declare digital pins 3-10 as outputs.
 These pins will be used to send the signals to the CD4511 decoders.
 2. Inside the loop function the first step is to read the potentionmeter value.